matatata/curcuma/README.md

 # Eclipse
 We use AOP via aspectj compile-time-weaving.
 So you should install the [AJDT-Tools](http://www.eclipse.org/ajdt/downloads/index.php) *before* importing the maven projects into a workspace.
-When eclipse complains about a plugin lifetime not beeing covered install the Maven project configuration for Eclipse AJDT (AspectJ m2e configurator).
+When eclipse complains about a plugin lifecycle not beeing covered install the Maven project configuration for Eclipse AJDT (AspectJ m2e configurator).